reddieabhi/reddieabhi/README.md

 Currently working as a **Software Developer at Jio Platforms**, where I build **high-performance backend services**that can handle massive data loads.

 🔹 Make things work (most of the time)
+🔹 Write clean and effcient code in Python, Java, Go.
+🔹 Develop and maintain database clusters.
+🔹 Implement data pipelines
 🔹 Fix bugs, believe me I didn’t create
 🔹 Solve complex problems
 🔹 Explain coding concepts

+## Professional Career
+1. Software Developer at Jio Platforms
+   - Contributed to building scalable advertising systems, enabling location wise targeting.
+   - Worked on backend systems involving Springboot, Django, Go.
+   - Focused on optimizing and automating data pipelines, improving the effciency of the system.
+2. Coding Tutor
+   - Taught Python and Data Structures & Algorithms (DSA) to students and professionals
+   - Designed Course materials and assignments to strengthen problem-solving skills and programming fundamentals.

 ## 📈 Personal Projects
 Have a look at my recent projects: